dlccyes/CollegeNotes/docs/software-development/latex.md

 1. Install LaTeX Workshop extension
 2. command palette: `LaTeX Workshop: View LaTeX PDF File`

+To go to the corresponding line from the rendered pdf, `cmd` + click the pdf.

+To do to the corresponding area from the code, command palette -> `synctex from cursor`.

 ### Run with other things

 - editors